vmware-archive/isv-docs/content/releases/pcf2_7.md

-# PCF 2.7
+# Pivotal Platform 2.7

 Hello Pivotal Partners,

-* PCF 2.7 has been released on [PivNet](https://network.pivotal.io/products/elastic-runtime#/releases/467372)
+* Pivotal Application Service 2.7 has been released on [PivNet](https://network.pivotal.io/products/elastic-runtime#/releases/467372)

 With this release, we have a handful of changes that require attention from tile authors.
 See the complete list of breaking changes in the [release notes](https://docs.pivotal.io/platform/2-7/pcf-release-notes/breaking-changes.html)

-PCF 2.4 release will move to End of General Support (EOGS) once PCF 2.7 is released.
+PAS 2.4 release will move to End of General Support (EOGS) once PAS 2.7 is released.

-## PCF 2.7 Changes
+## Pivotal Platform 2.7 Changes

 ### Tile CI Configuration